metabarcoding/obitools4-doc/content/docs/principles/_index.md

 FATA[0007] KC236422: Taxid: 5799994 is unknown from taxonomy (Taxid 5799994 is not part of the taxonomy NCBI Taxonomy)
 ```

-To remove the invalid taxids from your file, you can use {{< obi obigrep >}} to preserve only sequences with a valid taxid.
+To remove invalid taxids from your file, you can use {{< obi obigrep >}} to keep only sequences with a valid taxid.
 This is the role of the `--valid-taxid' option.

 ```bash